StefanSchroeder/Gocal/README.md

 Change the string at the bottom of the page.
 To disable the footer, simply set it to the empty string.

+### Margin note

+		-margin="Some string": A margin note on the right margin.

+A note that that can easily be read when flipping through pages.
+E.g. when you have a lot of calendars for staff in a binder.

 ### Font

 		-font="": font